Each year Cementir identify sustainability topics that are relevant to the Group and its stakeholders.

-The definition of material themes
+The definition of material topics

 Who our Stakeholders are

 We change methods and frequency of involvement of our stakeholders depending on the type of subject, topic of interest and local features.
 In consideration of the nature of “Holding” of the Parent Company, some of these stakeholders interface directly with the central structures, while others are strictly interested in local activities and the relationship with them is therefore delegated to local management.
+We work to build a strong and long-lasting relationship with all of them, as we are aware that cooperation is an important and powerful value that enables the Group to better achieve its results, long-term sustainability and improve its positive impact on people and society.

 The main Group stakeholders and the corresponding topic of interest are listed below.